 To determine if a L3 SDS contains daytime data only, nighttime data only, or combined daytime and nighttime data, one needs to query the local attribute "Included_Nighttime_Data."
-If this attribute is set to "False," then it's a daytime only pa-
+If this attribute is set to "False," then it's a daytime only parameter (SDS).
+If this attribute is set to "True," then it's combined daytime and nighttime; unless the string "Night" appears somewhere in the SDS name, in which case it's a nighttime only parameter.
+It should be noted that this last nighttime-only case is of low incidence, only occurring in a few cloud top property derived parameters (see Table 7).